 What are Kidney Stones?

-Kidney Stones or urinary stones are actually minerals built up in the bladder that have coalesced into small "stones."
+Kidney Stones are actually minerals built up in the bladder that have coalesced into small "stones."

 is increasing nowadays.
-Having urinary stones can be a painful and uncomfortable ordeal.
+Having this condition can be a painful and uncomfortable ordeal.

 Thankfully, there are several treatment options that are readily available.

-Here at the International Urology, Fertility and Gynaecology Centre, we specialise in the diagnosis and treatment of kidney stones or urinary stones; on top of a wide range of treatment services for disorders and diseases concerning the urological system.
+Here at the International Urology, Fertility and Gynaecology Centre, we specialise in the diagnosis and treatment of kidney stones; on top of a wide range of treatment services for disorders and diseases concerning the urological system.

 How do I know if I have Kidney Stones?

-The symptoms of Kidney stones or urinary stones may not be felt right away, especially if they are very small.
+The symptoms may not be felt right away, especially if they are very small.